Finance expert Dave Ramsey warns parents to not let their “safety net become a hammock” for their children

 © Photo by Rick Diamond/Getty Images

 Dave Ramsey is an incredibly popular financial advisor known for giving his take on a wide range of individual financial situations.
-Indeed, many of the cases Ramsey provides advice on aren’t very straightforward cases.
-Some are very specific, peculiar, and need a bit of fine-tuning.
+Many of the cases Ramsey covers aren’t straightforward at all.
+Some are specific, peculiar, and require careful nuance.

 In this piece, we’ll look at an article published by Mr. Ramsey on his website that should be relevant for all parents of adult children.